Don't flatten, tokenize! Unlocking the key to SoftMoE's efficacy in deep RL: Additional Experiments

-\paragraph{Some experts are redundant} In Section \ref{sec:anaysis_softmoe_components}, we showed that expert are not specialized in learning subset of tokens.
+In Section \ref{sec:anaysis_softmoe_components}, we showed that experts are not specialized in learning subset of tokens.
 We expand this analysis by assessing the redundancy of experts.
 To this end, we prune two experts of SoftMoE-4 during training.
 We studied two pruning schemes: pruning the two experts once and gradually prune throughout training.
 As shown in \autoref{fig:pruning}, pruning these experts does not change the performance of the agent.